 More studies than ever are linking gut bacteria to illnesses and disorders throughout the body, including mental health disorders.
 Even Parkinson’s disease, once thought to be exclusively a neurological disorder, could be potentially tied to the health of your gut bacteria.

-Inflammation from an unhealthy gut microbiome has been known to affect both mood and mental capabilities, while high sugar diets have been tied to worsening of schizophrenia symptoms.
+Inflammation from an unhealthy gut microbiome has been known to affect both mood and mental capabilities, while high sugar diets have been tied to the worsening of schizophrenia symptoms.
 Eating the occasional Activia yogurt, while tasty, isn’t enough to refresh your gut microbiome.
 You need to start from the ground up, so to speak, and eat an overall healthier diet to help improve the health of the bacteria in your gut.

 So much of our health is tied to microscopic creatures living inside our body, whether we realize it or not, and it’s up to us to make sure those bacteria are healthy enough to keep us healthy.